A complete guide to planning for your retirement

 We are living longer than ever, with today’s 65-year-olds now expected to live to an average age of 84.6 for men and 87.3 for women.

-Therefore, careful planning is essential to ensure a happy and stress-free retirement.
-Our retirement guide is here to help you get started!
+All of this is a long-winded way of saying that careful planning is essential to ensure a happy and stress-free retirement.
+Our complete retirement guide is here to help you get started!

 So, when do I need to start planning?